-Reply to this Notice of Planning Review
+Reply to this Notice of Application

-We are inviting your comments on the requested changes at this time so that we can consider them as we review the policies and regulations and prepare a report that will include City Planning staff's recommendation to the City's Planning and Environment Committee.
+We are inviting your comments on the requested changes at this time so that we can consider them as we review the application and prepare a report that will include Planning & Development staff's recommendation to the City's Planning and Environment Committee.
 Planning considerations usually include such matters as land use, development intensity, and form of development.